uw-cryo/DeepDEM/README.md

     - train_cli.py with default arguments `python train_cli.py fit --print_config` is not as helpful as looking at the example YAML file for Mt Baker training/validation split in `configs/`
 - `resdepth_lightning_module.py` wraps the model, optimizer, training and validation steps
 - `tgdsm_lightning_data_module.py` wraps the training and validation DataLoaders
-- `torchgeo_dataset.py` not required, but is base dataset implementation to feed stacks of aligned rasters to PyTorch
+- `torchgeo_dataset.py` is not required moving forward, but is base dataset implementation to feed stacks of aligned rasters to PyTorch
     - This implementation could be modified to remove hardcoded filenames for the different layers
 - `scg_stereo.sh` and stereo notebook- changing to generic stereo script or stick with notebook workflow?
 - TODO Dataset inspection notebook revised `check_and_plot_tiles.ipynb` / `visualize_torchgeo_datasets.ipynb`